Allocation & subdivision

 - Spring and autumn are the ideal seasons for scrambling, hiking, trekking and exploring the Mediterranean plant species.
 The Pollino high plains and the 'Garden of the Gods' (close to Serra di Crispo) are most beautiful during these periods of flowering.

 - Summer is the right time to explore the shady forest trails and the deep ravines, instead.
 Gold standard for local canyoneering is a traverse of the Raganello gorge (about 6km long, between the location Barile and the so-called "Devil's Bridge" (Ponte del Diavolo), near the village of Civita).
 Other exciting itinerary are the Barile gorge (about 4km long) or the Caldanello gorge.
+For both destinations it is possible to hire local guides.
+Another exceptional beautiful destination is the "Scala di Barile" (Barile Staircase), a sometimes slightly exposed but quite easy footpath that follows the upper part of the Raganello torrent between the rugged cliffs of Timpa di San Lorenzo and Timpa di Cassano.
+Access is from the location Barile, in vicinity to the village of San Lorenzo Bellizzi.

 - Winter can arrive early.
-The upper slopes of the major peaks are generally covered by snow from November through late April (or even May).
-The southern slopes are widely exposed to the intense Mediterrean sun and the warm and humid sea winds.
+The upper slopes of the major peaks are generally covered by snow from late November through late April (or even May).
+The southern slopes are widely exposed to the intense Mediterranean sun and the warm and humid sea winds.
 The Sirocco may carry sand and dust particles from North Africa, the Arabian or Sahara desert, thus staining the snow dark orange or red.

-Major peaks and their subsidiary summits (by elevation)
+Major peaks and their subsidiary summits

 |No.||mountain||height||recommended trailhead(s) ||details / related SP page|